topseed/meta-admin-ex/dock/DOCKER.md

 0. You should have deployed a static 'nbake' app. - and be able to access the files via FTP.

 1. Install docker on a remote host via one click install provider.
-You need a host, for Docker, there are two dozens hosting providers offering Docker hosting, vultr or Digital Ocean - they provide a one click install.
+You need a  Docker, there are two dozens hosting providers offering Docker hosting, vultr or Digital Ocean - they provide a one click install.
 You should pick a location very close to your development team, and likely run two hosts: ex: LA and NYC or sports and other.
 Or a Webmaster can install Docker in the DMZ of your company.
 So: sign up ($5) for a host that has docker installed and connect to the host.
-If linux SSH if Windows host: RDS is commonom.
+If linux SSH, if Windows RDS.

 2. Once Docker is installed, lets donwload a working container image for nbake admin: